Michael-Toth/Java-Data-Structures-Fully-Encapsulated/README.md

 # Java-Data-Structures-Fully-Encapsulated
  1) Implementation of data structures in the Java language

- 2)Each  data structure Folder will have a file that list density and speed complexities
+ 2) Each  data structure Folder will have a file that list density and speed complexities

- 3)Data Structure Specs == will list a table of all the data types and specs
+ 3) Data Structure Specs == will list a table of all the data types and specs

-$) File Schemas:
+ 4) File Schemas:

   H1 = Will state what the caveats of the stuctures.